aeternity/state-channel-demo/README.md

 - While these 3 processes in the æternity node abstract a lot of the complexity from the developers and users, it is not required to use it.
 Depending on the use case, you might want to develop your own implementation to handle off-chain communication & updates (transactions).
 In any case you should make sure to keep track of on-chain State Channel updates by connecting to an æternity node to react in case the counterpart tries to cheat you.
 - The demo currently uses the same æternity node for both, the client application and the server application.
 The behavior is the same as if client and server application would both use their own node, which is how it is displayed in the communication diagram above.

+## Server application / Backend

-The **server application** (backend) can be seen as the game session manager.
+The server application (backend) can be seen as the game session manager.
 It is responsible for:

 - **Funding Phase**
   - Accept requests from users (channel `responder`) that provide their: